ErkanIsikB/instagram-followback/README.md

 In the Developer Tools window, navigate to the Console tab.

 Paste the Code:
 Copy the script below and paste it into the console.
-Replace "username" with the Instagram username you want to analyze (If you want to analyze a private account, the account you logged in with should follow them).
+Replace "user" with the Instagram username you want to analyze (If you want to analyze a private account, the account you logged in with should follow them).

 Run the Script:
 Press Enter to execute the script.
 The script will fetch and analyze the follower/following data.